edjafarov/compy/README.md

 * ```build``` - builds (compiles + minifies) the project in ```dist``` folder

 ## config
-The configuration for compy sits in package.json inside component namespace. ```main``` is an entry point of your app and the only required property.
+The configuration for compy sits in package.json inside compy namespace. ```main``` is an entry point of your app and the only required property.

 ```json
 {